amnestywebsite/amnesty-death-penalty/README.md

 - https://github.com/mbloch/mapshaper/blob/master/REFERENCE.md
 - https://handsondataviz.org/mapshaper.html

-## Fixes disputed territories process
+## Fixing disputed territories
 ### Download shape files for disputed territories
 See https://www.naturalearthdata.com/downloads/50m-cultural-vectors/ - Admin 0 – Breakaway, disputed areas

 ### Get the two shapefiles into a separate geojson file
-If using ogr2ogr rather than mapshaper you can use the following command: ogr2ogr -f GeoJSON -where "name IN ('Golan Heights', 'Western Sahara')" disputed.json ne_50m_admin_0_breakaway_disputed_areas/ne_50m_admin_0_breakaway_disputed_areas.shp
+- If using ogr2ogr rather than mapshaper you can use the following command: ogr2ogr -f GeoJSON -where "name IN ('Golan Heights', 'Western Sahara')" disputed.json ne_50m_admin_0_breakaway_disputed_areas/ne_50m_admin_0_breakaway_disputed_areas.shp
+- In mapshaper you can use select and split to move these features to their own layer, so that they can then be merged back into the main map

 ### Get the two shapefiles into a separate geojson file
-Merge Western Sahara and Morocco together in single polygon
-iso_a3 - ESH
+Merge Western Sahara and Morocco together into single polygon (get them on a separate layer in mapshaper and use the dissolve command) iso_a3 - ESH
 iso_a3 - MAR
 Include Western Sahara from disputed territory dataset
 name="Western Sahara"
 Dotted line for border (NB the dotted line drawn by is custom code in the JavaScript, it is not something thart you can do in mapshaper or ogr2ogr)

-Merge Somaliland and Somalia together into single polygon
-iso_a3 - -99 at the moment  - SOL
+Merge Somaliland and Somalia together into single polygon (get them on a separate layer in mapshaper and use the dissolve command) iso_a3 - -99 at the moment  - SOL
 iso_a3 - SOM
 Dotted line for Somaliland has been removed

-Include Golan Heights from disputed territory
+Include Golan Heights from disputed territory (merge layer into the main map. the dotted line will show automatically from the js once the feature is part of the map) name="Golan Heights"
-name="Golan Heights"
 Dotted line for border (NB, this is also in the JavaScript)

-Kosovo and Serbia have no longer been merged
+Kosovo and Serbia are no longer merged, so this step has been removed